MichaelB167/Tic-Tac-Toe/README.md

 ## Technologies Used

-I used HTML and CSS to style the page's front end.
+I used HTML and SCSS to style the page's front end.
 To add the menu modals I applied bootsrap styling.
 JQuery facilitates user interaction with the gameboard via click handlers and produces a display of the game's result upon a win or tie condition being met.
 To communicate with the back end I used a